"Unprecedented" in FBI history: What we know about the Capitol riot arrests

 How many have served in the military?

-At least 15 of those arrested are veterans and two are currently serving in the Army Reserve, according to military service records obtained by CBS News.
+At least 16 of those arrested are veterans and two are currently serving in the Army Reserve, according to military service records and court documents obtained by CBS News.

-Of the 17, seven have served in the U.S. Army, seven served in the Marines, two served in the Navy and one served in the Air Force.
+Of the 18, eight have served in the U.S. Marines, seven served in the Army, two served in the Navy and one served in the Air Force.

 The Army Reserve shared the following statement with CBS News: "The U.S. Army Reserve takes all allegations of Soldier or Army civilian involvement in extremist groups seriously and will address this issue in accordance with Army regulations and the Uniform Code of Military Justice to ensure due process.
 Extremist ideologies and activities directly oppose our values and beliefs and those who subscribe to extremism have no place in our ranks."